-- 116. Osteopathic educational providers will have regulations concerning student assessment, progression and graduation, that incorporate demonstration of the competence standard specified by the Osteopathic Practice Standards26.
+116. Osteopathic educational providers will have regulations concerning student assessment, progression and graduation, that incorporate demonstration of the competence standard specified by the Osteopathic Practice Standards.
 It is the institution's responsibility to determine whether a student satisfies this standard and is awarded a recognised qualification.
 This is a threshold standard that cannot be varied.
-A necessary part of the educational process is the assessment of a student's professional behaviour and attitudes. - 117.
-If there is evidence that a student's fitness to practise may be compromised, fitness to practise proceedings should be initiated and the outcome reported to the General Osteopathic Council.
-If a student fails to demonstrate the standard required by the end of the programme, they should not be awarded a recognised qualification.
-In certain circumstances, such as when there are continuing concerns about aspects of professional behaviour, it may be appropriate to consider awarding an alternative qualification that does not have the status of a recognised qualification and cannot lead to registration with the General Osteopathic Council.
-However, an osteopathic educational provider cannot withhold a qualification from a student who has demonstrated achievement of the standard of competence, on the basis of speculation about how they might behave as a registered osteopath.
+A necessary part of the educational process is the assessment of a student's professional behaviour and attitudes.